-In this article, we’ll explore the history of CD-ROM technology in four distinct phases, touching on various technical aspects, and how they relate to cybersecurity.
-We’ll also have a section dedicated to some fascinating technical tidbits and trivia about CD-ROMs.
+In this article, we’ll explore the history of CD-ROM technology in four distinct phases, touching on various technical aspects and how they relate to cybersecurity.
+We’ll also have a section dedicated to fascinating technical tidbits and trivia about CD-ROMs.
 So, without further ado, let’s jump into the world of CD-ROM technology!

 History